williamhc/PG13/README.md

 -------------------------------------------------------------------------------
 #### Paymahn M., Eric H., Will H-C., Lauren S.

-**Version 1.00**
+**Version 2.00**

-**Iteration 1:** 06/06/2013
+**Iteration 2:** 06/25/2013

 **Project state:** stable

 Project description
 -------------------------------------------------------------------------------
 PG13 is a social puzzle making and playing software.
 In this iteration you, our users, can create a puzzle by clicking the create button.
 Currently, we only have cryptograms.
-Clicking the generate preview allows you to play the cryptogram in the preview screen.
-"Save this Puzzle" will allow you to store the puzzle you made for the length of the lifetime of the application.
-You can also click the "Play" button, which will display all the puzzles that have been created (including yours, if you saved it).
-You have a few dummy puzzles that populate this screen right now from our stub database.
+The preview of your puzzle is automatically generated as you type your plain text in.
+"Save this Puzzle" will allow you to store the puzzle you made in a database.
+You can also click the "Find and Play" button, which will display all the puzzles that have been created (including yours, if you saved it).
+You have a few dummy puzzles that populate this screen right now from our database.

-The yellow header bar, "Connect", and the filter options on the play screen have been made uninteractable for this iteration as they are not fully implemented.
+The blue header bar, "Connect" has been made uninteractable for this iteration as it is not fully implemented.

 Enjoy the program :)